ksalzke/faux-focus-omnifocus-plugin/README.md

 # About

 This is an Omni Automation plug-in bundle for OmniFocus that mimics the built-in 'Focus' mode that is available on Mac.
 Further details are provided below.

 This plugin was inspired by Ryan Murphy and his Applescript shared [here](https://discourse.omnigroup.com/t/enabling-focus-on-ios-through-scripting-and-tags-and-seeking-suggestions-for-faster-execution/47302).

-_Please note that Omni Automation for OmniFocus is still in development and details are subject to change before it officially ships.
-If you have questions, please refer to [Omni's Slack #automation channel](https://www.omnigroup.com/slack/)._

-_In addition, please note that all scripts on my GitHub account (or shared elsewhere) are works in progress.
+_Please note that all scripts on my GitHub account (or shared elsewhere) are works in progress.
 If you encounter any issues or have any suggestions please let me know--and do please make sure you backup your database before running scripts from a random amateur on the internet!)_

 ## Known issues